mizkyosia/VkBullshit/README.md

 # Well hello there

-I had this random idea at like 1:30 AM, "Wouldn't it be fun if I tried to learn Vulkan ?"
+It was around like 1:30AM when I asked myself, "Wouldn't it be fun if I tried to learn Vulkan ?"

 I'll let you guess the answer